 BUTTERFLY LIGHTING - In a studio, the main light is placed fairly high, directly in front of the face - aimed at the center of the nose.
 It casts a shadow shaped like a butterfly beneath the nose.

-BYTE - (pronounced "bite") is composed of 8 bits.
+BYTE - (pronounced "bite") is the standard unit of digital storage.
+A byte is composed of 8 bits.
+(See "Bit" above.)

 8 bits = 1 byte (e.g. 10110101)

 1 megabyte (MB) = 1,048,576 bytes or 1,024 kilobytes

 1 gigabyte (GB) = 1,024 megabytes 1 terabyte (TB) = 1024 gigabytes (1,099,511,627,776 bytes)